Balance-Based Cryptography: Physically Computing Any Boolean Function: Introduction

-Very recently, Kaneko et al. \cite{balance} were the first ones to use a balance scale and coins in a cryptographic protocol.\footnote{While earlier protocols \cite{coin,coin2} also used coins, they used only head or tail faces to encode inputs without considering the weight of the coins.} Their protocols, however, are not designed to compute functions in the MPC setting, but are zero-knowledge proof protocols to verify solutions of logic puzzles like Sudoku.
+In 2024, Kaneko et al. \cite{balance} were the first ones to use a balance scale and coins in a cryptographic protocol.\footnote{While some earlier protocols \cite{coin,coin2} also used coins, only faces (head or tail) were used to encode inputs without considering the weight of the coins.} Their protocols, however, were not designed to compute functions in the MPC setting, but are zero-knowledge proof protocols to verify solutions of pencil puzzles like Sudoku.
+Very recently, Kaneko et al.~\cite{balance2} also proposed a voting protocol using the same tools, which can compute a specific function in the MPC setting.